 2. Use a Lightweight, Flexible Theme

-The general rule of thumb is to select a lightweight theme with minimal features depending on your requirements.
-You may consider our collection of the fastest WordPress themes to start your hunt for a theme.
-If you are looking for a free, lightweight theme, here are our best recommendations.
+The general rule of thumb is to select a lightweight theme with minimal features, depending on your requirements.
+You may consider our collection of the fastest WordPress themes to start your hunt.

 Can’t make a decision?
-Then, you should consider Airi, a free, lightweight WordPress theme that blends modern design elements with a multitude of customization options.
+Then, I recommend checking out Sydney, our free, lightweight WordPress theme that blends modern design elements with a multitude of customization options.

 3. Use Plugins Wisely